Chart Color Schemes

 Paddington - Moore Park features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 53.1% of all households, including 19.7% couples with children, 26.3% couples without children, and 6.3% single parent families.
-Non-family households comprise the remaining 46.9%, with lone person households at 38.7% and group households making up 8.1%.
+Family households constitute 53.1 percent of all households, including 19.7 percent couples with children, 26.3 percent couples without children, and 6.3 percent single parent families.
+Non-family households account for the remaining 46.9 percent, with lone person households at 38.7 percent and group households comprising 8.1 percent of the total.
 The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households